ktor-doc-jp/ktor-doc-jp/pages/features/authentication.md

 ## OAuth

-OAuth defines a mechanism for authentication using external providers like google or facebook safely.
+OAuth defines a mechanism for authentication using external providers like Google or Facebook safely.
-You can read more about oauth [here](https://oauth.net/) Ktor has a feature to work with oauth 1a and 2.0
+You can read more about OAuth [here](https://oauth.net/) Ktor has a feature to work with OAuth 1a and 2.0

-A simplified oauth 2.0 workflow:
+A simplified OAuth 2.0 workflow:
-* The client is redirected to an authorize url for the specified provider (google, facebook, twitter, github...). specifying the `clientId` and a valid redirection url.
+* The client is redirected to an authorize URL for the specified provider (Google, Facebook, Twitter, Github...). specifying the `clientId` and a valid redirection url.
-* Once the login is correct, the provider generates an auth token using a `clientSecret` associated to that `clientId`.
+* Once the login is correct, the provider generates an auth token using a `clientSecret` associated with that `clientId`.
-* Then the client is redirected to a valid previously agreed application url with an auth token that is signed with the `clientSecret`.
+* Then the client is redirected to a valid, previously agreed upon, application URL with an auth token that is signed with the `clientSecret`.
-* Ktor's oauth feature verifies that token and generates a Principal `OAuthAccessTokenResponse`.
+* Ktor's OAuth feature verifies the token and generates a Principal `OAuthAccessTokenResponse`.
-* With the auth token, you can request for example the user's email or id depending on the provider.
+* With the auth token, you can request, for example, the user's email or id depending on the provider.

 ### Basic usage